 BUCKET ELEVATORS

-We offer a variety of bucket elevator designs and sizes to handle materials ranging from dry dusty powders such as fly ash, to heavy materials such as iron ore pellets.
-Bucket elevators can be ordered in a number of configurations, including centrifugal belt, centrifugal chain, continuous belt, continuous single chain and continuous double chain.
+We offer a wide variety of bucket elevator models to elevate bulk products ranging from dry, dusty powders such as fly ash, to heavy solids such as iron ore pellets.
+Bucket elevators can be manufactured in a number of configurations, including centrifugal belt, centrifugal chain, continuous belt, continuous single chain and continuous double chain.
+All FEECO elevators are built around the specific characteristics of the bulk material, as well as the required horsepower and height, for an efficient and effective solution that offers superior handling.

 FEATURES